This interdisciplinary seminar offers training for aspects of both research software engineering and research data management.

 Abstract:

-Prerequisites: Bring your own laptop with git installed.
+Prerequisites: Bring your own laptop with Python installed.

-You should know the answers to these questions from the introduction course:
+Prerequisites: You should know the answers to these questions from the introduction course: How can I move around and inspect files and folders on the computer?
+How can I run shell commands?

 In this hands-on workshop, we will look into the Unix shell, which allows us to navigate our computers file system, inspect and modify files and folders as well as using the so called command line interfaces (CLI) of many programs.